Document Type : Original Research Article

 Abstract

-Background & aim: The childbearing intention is a global and complex common process.
+Background & aim: The childbearing motivation is a global and complex common process.
 It depends on several economic, political, social, and individual factors.
-Therefore, The present study aims to investigate the communication amongst personality traits and childbearing motivation of married women, it was done considering the mediating role of psychological well-being.
+Therefore, the present study aimed to investigate the correlation between personality traits and childbearing motivations of married women, considering the mediating role of psychological well-being.

 Keywords